 Regional variation in detail

-eBird Trends maps highlight the fact that population change is not equal throughout a species’ range.
-Previous population trend estimates only provided a state or regional estimate of populations, making it difficult to assess where on the landscape to examine the drivers of population changes.
+eBird Trends maps also highlight the fact that population change is not equal throughout a species’ range.
+State or regional estimates of populations are useful, but can fall short when local changes affect species.
+This can make it challenging to assess where on the landscape to examine the drivers of population changes.
 The new eBird Trends maps are a breakthrough for research and conservation at relevant scales.

 Wood Thrush populations, for example, show large regional variation, with a patchwork of increases and decreases.
 The first question that comes to mind when looking at the Wood Thrush Trends map is why are they increasing in the Appalachian region but decreasing in the Mid-Atlantic and southern New England states?

 Coincidentally, in the last decade, the Appalachian Mountains Joint Venture (AMJV)—a partnership of over 50 federal, state, and nonprofit organizations from Alabama and Georgia to New York—implemented forest management projects to restore the age and structural diversity of hardwood forests in the region.
-These conservation measures have the potential to improve populations of forest-dwelling songbirds.
+These conservation measures have the potential to improve populations of forest-dwelling songbirds and may help explain increases in Wood Thrushes in the region.

 Hyper local estimates

-American Robins are often seen as a ubiquitous harbinger of spring, but the eBird Trends maps paint a different story of patterns of abundance especially during the winter.
+American Robins are often seen as a ubiquitous harbinger of spring, but the eBird Trends maps paint a different story of patterns of abundance during the breeding season.

 As the number of people participating in eBird has increased over the years, so too has our ability to predict status and trends of species around the globe.
 Thanks to the global participation in eBird, we can now visualize changes in abundance for species outside the United States and Canada.